Tizzz-555/100-days-of-code/log.md

 ### Day 26: November 29, Wednesday

-**Today's Progress**: Added the disabling / enabling of the Post button and the animated svg radial bar.
+🔸 Added the disabling / enabling of the Post button and the animated svg radial bar.

-**Thoughts**: This was trickier than I though but I was able to find some good tutorials out there
+🔸 This was trickier than I though but I was able to find some good tutorials out there

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/no-feed-twitter/commit/b6d2f08ae6ab8a791da0382bda7d70fd1addf1dc)